volkandindar/agartha/README.md

 - **Payload Generator**: It creates payloads/wordlists for different attacks.
 	- **Directory Traversal/Local File Inclusion**: It creates file dictionary lists with various encoding and escaping characters.
 	- **Remote Code Execution**: It creates command dictionary lists for both unix and windows environments with different combinations.
-	- **SQL Injection**: It creates Batched Queries, Boolean-Based, Union-Based and Time-Based SQLi wordlist for various databases to help finding vulnerable spots.
+	- **SQL Injection**: It creates Stacked Queries, Boolean-Based, Union-Based, Time-Based and Order-Based SQLi wordlist for various databases to help finding vulnerable spots.
 - **Authorization Matrix**: It creates an access role matrix based on user sessions and URL lists to determine authorization/authentication related access violation issues.
 - And **Http Request to JavaScript Converter**: It converts Http requests to JavaScript code to be useful for further XSS exploitation and more.<br/><br/>